iojini/apt-logistics-backup-destruction-ransomware/README.md

 ### 5. Discovery: Account Enumeration

-Searched for evidence of local account enumeration on the Linux backup server and discovered that the threat actor executed the following command: cat /etc/passwd.
-The /etc/passwd file contains user account information (e.g, usernames, UIDs, home directories, shells) and was accessed to enumerate all local user accounts on the backup server.
+Searched for evidence of local account enumeration on the Linux backup server and discovered that the threat actor executed the following command to access the /etc/passwd file: cat /etc/passwd.
+The /etc/passwd file contains user account information (e.g, usernames, UIDs, home directories, shells) and was accessed in order to enumerate all local user accounts on the backup server.
 This likely helped the threat actor to understand what accounts exist on the system, potentially providing intelligence for privilege escalation and lateral movement planning.

 **Query used to locate events:**